garwin00/LectureNotes/ixd102-wk7-lecturenotes.md

 # The International Typographic Style

-Companies saw a need to promote their good much more professionally Around 1950s - Stemmed from Post-war Dada, De Stijl, Constructivism
+Companies saw a need to promote their goods much more professionally around 1950s - Stemmed from Post-war Dada, De Stijl, Constructivism

 ## Jan Tschichold 1902 - 1974

-Wrote The New Typography, Condemned everything but sans-serif.
+Wrote "The New Typography", Condemned everything but sans-serif.

 Joined Circle of New Advertising Designers

-### Rules
+### His Rules

 - Asymmetric Balance of Elements.
 - Content Designed by hierarchy.
 (Jeffrey Zeldman - Web Design Manifesto)